-The Council's own source operating revenue ratio of 89.72% is above the industry benchmark of 60%.
+The Council's own source operating revenue ratio of 93.13 per cent is above the industry benchmark of 60 per cent.
 Council has met this benchmark as its main source of income is from water sales, rather than reliance on operating grants and contributions.